hebilblue/hebilblue/README.md

 - Bold (700) for headings and buttons

 ### Images
-All images are located in the `src/app/assets/` directory:
+All images are located in the `src/app/assets/` directory and are optimized for web use:
 - Main project images
 - SVG icons for services
 - Logo and branding materials